 Working with Riskpro helped me create a big network; in fact, in 2012, LinkedIn declared my profile as one of the most-viewed profiles.
 However, things were not going well for me.

 Oct’13.
 Facing financial challenges, I switched once again to a full-time job and joined a leading company in India.
 It was in the steel industry.

-When I first started out, many senior professional CA’s advised me that if I moved out of India I would forget Indian Laws and later finding a job in India would be a challenge...however, the outcome was quite the opposite.
+Many senior professional CAs told me when I first started out that if I moved out of India, I would forget Indian laws and that finding a job in India would be difficult… but the outcome was quite the opposite.